domashniy-juk/universal-promise-all/README.md

 ---

 ## Requirements
-universal-promise-all use arrow function and Object.(entries/fromEntries).
-Therefore, in some cases, polyfills are necessary.
+universal-promise-all (target ES5) use arrow function and Object.(entries/fromEntries).
+Therefore, in some cases, es2019 polyfills are necessary.

 ## Usage example (Typescript):
 ```javascript